Zfkirke0109/MC-s-Charging-Controller/README.md

 ##### Arguments can be

 -      [ STOP % ] [ START % ]
--          :- Set thresholds ( % ) used by mcc daemon mode for stopping / starting charging
+-          :- Set thresholds ( % ) used by daemon mode for turning charging ON / OFF
 -          :- [ START % ] is optional
 -          :-   Defaults :- 70 60

 -      [ --shut ] [ SHUT % ]
--          :- Set threshold ( % ) used by mcc daemon mode for automatically powering the device off
+-          :- Set threshold ( % ) for automatically powering the device off
 -          :-   Default  :- 20

 -      [ --keep ] [ KEEP % ]